schmidt-x/ahk_lib/RawHID/README.md

     timeout := 1000 ; ms

     loop {
-      ; The Length of an input buffer is always device.InputBufferSize (32, if it's QMK device) input := device.Read(timeout, &err)
+      input := device.Read(timeout, &err)
       if err {
         if err is TimeoutError { ; true if it's timed out